hansreier/techreier/eDrops/src/main/resources/static/markdown/about/maintainable_en.md

   - Code, GUI or logic that change all the time is no perfect candidate for test automation.
   - Identify critical parts of the codebase where extensive testing is required.
   - Ideally test code should be done integrated with the code and in the same language.
 - For tests integrated in the code:
   - Simple unit tests is most performant.
   - Consider  test complexity and maintainability.
 End-to-end tests with mocks tends to be complex.
   - In memory databases like H2 could be used if possible for integration tests.
   - An alternative for integration tests is containers with the same database system as production.
-    - Beware that test containers can be bad for automated tests included in the build.
+  - Test containers can be bad for automated tests included in the build.
   - It can be a good idea to write som integration tests without mocks that is not included in the build.
 - Use automated code checks to verify development standards, including security checks.
   - But it can be too rigid if too much of this.
 - Be careful with AI assisted development: